rakshithramagiri/agent_navigation/README.md

 ## Environment

 ### Goal
-The agent must learn to move to as many yellow bananas as possible while avoiding blue bananas.
+The agent must learn to move and collect as many yellow bananas as possible while avoiding blue bananas.

 ### Rewards
 Reward function for agent is `+1` for each **yellow** banana collected and `-1` for each **blue** banana collected.